Ceferino Giménez Malla: Biography

 In July 1936, during the Spanish Civil War, Giménez Malla tried to defend a Catholic priest from Republican militiamen.
 They both were arrested and imprisoned in a former Capuchin monastery, converted into a wartime prison.
 An acquaintance advised him that he would probably be released if he gave up his rosary, but he refused.
 A Romani legend has it that the soldiers asked him if he had weapons, and that he answered: "Yes, and here it is", while displaying his rosary.
 On August 9, Giménez Malla and others were taken by truck to a cemetery and shot.
 He reportedly died holding the rosary in his hands, and shouting: "Long live Christ the King!".
 He was buried in a mass grave; his body has never been found.

 Veneration

-On May 4, 1997, Ceferino Giménez Malla was beatified by Pope John Paul II who said that Malla "knew how to sow harmony and solidarity among his own, also mediating conflicts that sometimes blur the relationship between non-Roma and Roma, showing Christ's love knows no boundaries of race or culture."
+On 4 May 1997, Ceferino Giménez Malla was beatified by Pope John Paul II who said that Malla "knew how to sow harmony and solidarity among his own, also mediating conflicts that sometimes blur the relationship between non-Roma and Roma, showing Christ's love knows no boundaries of race or culture."

 Approximately 3,000 Roma attended the beatification ceremony in Rome, some travelling from as far away as Slovakia and Brazil.
+He is the first gypsy beatified.